lx704612715/Motion_planning/Sample_based_planner/Readme.md

 # <center>Sampling-Based Path Finding</center>
 ## Introduction
-This report covers an implementing of Rapidly-exploring random tree (RRT) algorithm on ROS with The Open Motion Planning Library (OMPL) and RRT* algorithm on MATLAB environment.
+This report covers an implementing of the Rapidly-exploring random tree (RRT) algorithm on ROS with The Open Motion Planning Library (OMPL) and RRT* algorithm on MATLAB environment.

-###Preliminaries Sampling Based-Planners
+### Preliminaries Sampling Based-Planners

 * Learning phase
   * Sample N points in C-Space
   * Delete points that are not collision-free